-“I feel a lot of responsibility to make sure what I’m doing is authentic.”
+“I feel a lot of responsibility to make sure what I’m doing is authentic and respectful.”

 The topic of you being a white woman in a black space has come up online recently, which even saw Giggs come out and say his piece.
 But how would you respond to this?